Listening to God and Stilling Our Wandering Mind

 We should also be clear that the internal noise never goes away for good.
 It will come and go, and this is natural.
 Some times there is more on your mind than at others.
 The key is not to worry about your worries, but keep 'turning up' to pray and listen.

-3 Tips from Psalm 139 to Help a Wandering Mind
+Three tips from Psalm 139 to help a wandering mind

 Here are some helpful tips, taken from Scripture, for dealing with the internal noise that assails us when we first start listening to God in prayer.
 Let Psalm 139 be your companion as you start out.